-And, being well-studied—as well as having hands on experience—in the field of idiocy, trust me when I say there’s a fine line.
+And being well-studied in the area of idiocy, trust me when I say there’s a difference.

-See, an idiot is not the same as ‘stupid.’
-In fact, idiots are often well-disguised, contributing citizens of society.
+Being an idiot is not the same as being stupid.
+You can easily notice a stupid person, but idiots are different.
+They're often well-disguised, contributing members of society.
 They blend in perfectly well with the rest of us.
 They know how to function in everyday life, they get the same grades as you, play the same sports as you...
 An idiot could be anyone.
 Your neighbor, your teacher, your local politician.
 They’re everywhere.

-A girl fawns over James Potter, calls him a dreamboat, and think it’s cute when he hexes the Slytherin dungeons pink, or fills the Prefect’s baths with Firewhiskey.
-She doesn’t mind when he stands her up on a date, or gets a detention for throwing a blow-out party in the Astronomy Tower.
+To illustrate my point: a girl fawns over James Potter, calls him a dreamboat, and think it’s cute when he hexes the Slytherin dungeons pink, or fills the Prefect’s baths with Firewhiskey.
+She doesn’t mind if he acts arrogant, does foolish things, or can't show up to their dates because he's too busy throwing a blow-out party in the Astronomy Tower.

 This girl is stupid.

-A different girl, however, recognizes Potter for the arrogant, sarcastic, self-serving bastard he is.
-She stands up to him when he’s on his narcissism sprees.
-She isn’t naive — she fights with him, because everyone else is too scared to.
-She’s the one who notices the arsehole tendencies behind the facade of rich Pretty Boy.
+A different girl, however, recognizes Potter for the arrogant, sarcastic, self-serving narcissist he is.
+She isn’t naive — she fights with him because everyone else is too scared to do so.
+She’s the one who notices the arsehole tendencies behind the façade of Rich Pretty Boy.

-She does, however, make the mistake of also noticing his very sexy eyes.
+She does, however, make the mistake of also noticing his very nice eyes.
 Which is why she occasionally snogs him.

 That girl is an idiot.

-And I was witnessing this ‘difference,’ live and in action, as I stood behind Fred Weasley and watched, anxiously, while he tried to break into the Hogwarts Greenhouses.
+And I was witnessing this very difference in action on a cold, January night as I stood behind Freddy Weasley and watched, shivering and anxious, while he tried to break into the Hogwarts Greenhouses.

-“Ah, denial,” Fred tutted as he fiddled with the enormous, gleaming padlock over the door.
+“Bad attitude, Aggy,” Fred tutted, fiddling with the enormous gleaming padlock over the greenhouse door.
 He glanced at me, green eyes sparkling with mischief.
-“Not good for you.”
+“All that negativity's no good for you.”

-“Relax, Aggy,” Fred rolled his eyes goodnaturedly.
+“Relax, Aggy,” Fred rolled his eyes good-naturedly.
 “We’re not going to get caught.
-And even if we do, the professors aren’t going to send us to Azkaban.
+And even if we do, the professors won't chuck us in jail.
 You know McGonagall can’t resist The Sugarlips.”

 He was, disturbingly, referring to himself.

-“You know who else won’t be able to resist your sugarlips, Fred?”
-I leaned in close, making my eyes go wide and crazy.
+“You know who else won’t be able to resist your sugarlips, Freddy?”
+I leaned in close, making my eyes go wide and crazy with melodrama.
 “Your fellow inmates.”